simomarsili/ndd/README.md

-## ndd - entropy from discrete data.
+# ndd - Bayesian entropy estimation from discrete data

-The **ndd** module is a minimal Python interface to the Nemenman-Schafee-Bialek (NSB) algorithm, a parameter-free, Bayesian entropy estimator for discrete data.
+The **ndd** module is a simple Python interface to the Nemenman-Schafee-Bialek (NSB) algorithm, a parameter-free, Bayesian entropy estimator for discrete data.

 ## Basic usage